-Explosion at US Embassy in Montenegro
+Man dies after throwing explosive device at US Embassy in Montenegro

-(CNN)A man died by suicide after attempting to throw a grenade over the walls of the US Embassy early Thursday in Montenegro's capital of Podgorica, Montenegrin police said.
+(CNN)A man died after attempting to throw a grenade over the wall of the US Embassy early Thursday in Montenegro's capital of Podgorica, authorities said.

-The grenade appeared to have gone off as it was thrown into the air, and the man was found dead 100 feet from the embassy's wall, according to Steve Goldstein, US Undersecretary of state for public diplomacy and public affairs.

-There is no information on the man's motive at this stage, Goldstein said.
+A grenade appeared to have gone off as it was thrown into the air, and the man detonated a second device that killed him, police said, calling the death a suicide.

+The man's body was found 100 feet from the embassy's wall, according to Steve Goldstein, US undersecretary of state for public diplomacy and public affairs.
+The man's motive for throwing the device was unclear, Goldstein said.

+One grenade was thrown into the embassy courtyard, while a second one killed the unidentified male, according to the government of the Balkan country.

 In a statement, Montenegrin police confirmed they had found the "lifeless body of an unidentified male."